sunpy/sunpy-1.0-paper/.github/ISSUE_TEMPLATE/author_submission.md

 ---
 name: Authorship Registration
-about: Register your interest in being a coauthor on the SunPy paper.
+about: Register to become a coauthor on the SunPy 1.0 paper.
 ---

 <!--